How do you know when it’s time to add new members to your board?

 The Board Serves You, The Business Owner

-“The fact is, a board of advisors serves at the pleasure of the owner ,” says Marty Densmore, a former Aileron Business Advisor.
+“The fact is, a board of advisors serves at the pleasure of the owner ,” says Marty Densmore, a former Aileron Business Coach.
 Marty has helped countless business owners create high-performing boards and he’s also a board member himself.

 How to approach and use term limits, therefore, is in the hands of the business owner.
 “Board members can be terminated at any time, or may resign at their own volition—regardless of term limits in place,” says Marty.